MicrosoftDocs/dynamics-365-ai/ai-docs/sales/overview.md

 - **Talking points**: The talking points displays topics to start a conversation with your customer such as sports, vacation, family, and entertainment.
 To learn more, see [Know conversation starters for your customers](talking-points.md).

 - **Who knows whom**: The who knows whom provides details such as names and email addresses of your colleagues who know a lead that you are going to interact.
 To learn more, see [How to get introduced to a lead](who-knows-whom.md).

+- **Dynamics 365 assistant for Microsoft Teams**: The Dynamics assistant app provides sellers timely and in context intelligent guidance across the sales journey so that sellers can spend more time building relationships with their customers.
+To learn more, see [Overview of Dynamics 365 assistant](overview-dynamics-365-assistant-app-teams.md).

 ## Sales Insights application